Almost Envy-Free Allocations with Connected Bundles: EF1 existence for two agents

-To reason about these structures, it is useful to consider the \emph{block decomposition} of a graph, which will show that graphs that admit a bipolar numbering have an underlying path-like structure.
-A \emph{decomposition} of a graph $G=(V,E)$ is a family $\{F_1,F_2,\ldots,F_t\}$ of edge-disjoint subgraphs of $G$ such that $\bigcup^t_{i=1}E(F_i)=E$ where $E(F_i)$ is the set of edges of a subgraph $F_i$.
+We will prove that a graph $G$ fails to admit a bipolar numbering, and fails to guarantee EF1 for two agents, if and only if $G$ contains a trident.
+To reason about these structures, it is useful to consider the standard concept of the \emph{block decomposition} of a graph \citep[see, e.g., the textbook][Sec.~5.2]{Bondy:2008}.

-\begin{definition} A vertex is called a \emph{cut} vertex of a graph $G$ if removing it increases the number of connected components of $G$.
-A graph $G$ is {\em biconnected} if $G$ does not have a cut vertex.
+\begin{definition} A \emph{decomposition} of a graph $G=(V,E)$ is a family $\{F_1,F_2,\ldots,F_t\}$ of edge-disjoint subgraphs of $G$ such that $\bigcup^t_{i=1}E(F_i)=E$ where $E(F_i)$ is the set of edges of $F_i$.
+A vertex is called a \emph{cut vertex} of a graph $G$ if removing it increases the number of connected components of $G$.
+A graph $G$ is \emph{biconnected} if $G$ is connected and does not have a cut vertex.
 A \emph{block} of $G$ is a maximal biconnected subgraph of $G$. \end{definition}

 Equivalently, a block of a graph $G$ can be defined as a maximal subgraph of $G$ where each pair of vertices lie on a common cycle \citep{Bondy:2008}.
-Given a connected graph $G$, we define a bipartite graph $B(G)$ with bipartition $(\calB,S)$, where $\calB$ is the set of blocks of $G$ and $S$ is the set of cut vertices of a graph $G$; a block $B$ and a cut vertex $v$ are adjacent in $B(G)$ if and only if $B$ includes $v$.
-Since every cycle of a graph is included in some block, the graph $B(G)$ is known to be a tree:
+Given a connected graph $G$, we define a bipartite graph $B(G)$ with bipartition $(\calB,S)$, where $\calB$ is the set of blocks of $G$ and $S$ is the set of cut vertices of $G$; a block $B$ and a cut vertex $v$ are adjacent in $B(G)$ if and only if $B$ includes $v$.
+Since every cycle of a graph is included in some block, the graph $B(G)$ is a tree: